zopefoundation/www.zope.org/docs/developer/python2.rst

 Typical steps
 ~~~~~~~~~~~~~

-The following steps are necessary to remove Python 2 support from a package:
+The following steps are necessary to remove support for Python 2.7 up to 3.6
+from a package:

 - Update version number to next major version::

     $ bumpversion --breaking
+    $ addchangelogentry "Drop support for Python 2.7, 3.5, 3.6."

 - Remove Python 2 support from the Trove classifiers in ``setup.py`` and update
   ``python_requires``::

-    $ check-python-versions --drop 2.7,3.5
+    $ check-python-versions --drop 2.7,3.5,3.6

 - ``.meta.toml``